djosephsen/gryphie/README.md

 If you're sick of trying to track multiple language bindings for different metrics-backends in your codebase, then you'll probably appreciate Gryphie.
-With gryphie, your thing can emit metrics to any combination of these systems simultaniously.
+With Gryphie, your thing can emit metrics to any combination of these systems simultaneously.
 You can measure something, and then easily send your measurement to two different Graphite systems, an Influx box and Librato.
 At the moment Gryphie only works with python things, but soon it'll work with Go and Ruby things too.
 Gryphie makes it pretty easy to expose different back-end